amishi71/invariant-drift/README.md

 **Does not transfer as-is:** the false-alarm rate under the default (k=0.5, h=8.0) calibration is substantially higher on real background (66.7% +/- 19.7%) than on synthetic data at the same detector settings (~17-33% in the synthetic Component-1 sweep).
-Real-world residual noise -- likely more autocorrelated or heavier-tailed than the synthetic generator's simplifying assumptions -- appears to trigger the default threshold far more often.
+See "CUSUM (k,h) retune" below for how much of this gap can be closed, and "Root-cause diagnosis" for why the remainder resists closure.

-### CUSUM (k,h) retune attempt: no free lunch
+### CUSUM (k,h) retune: partial improvement, root cause identified

 Given the FA-rate gap above, `scripts/real_data_retune.py` grid-searched CUSUM's `h` (holding `k=0.5`) against real background, reusing cached